Flag of Oman: Other flags

-The naval ensign shows an azure (blue) field, with the flag of Oman in the canton and the naval service emblem in the fly.
+The naval ensign shows an azure (blue) field, with the flag of Oman in the canton and the Royal Navy of Oman emblem in the lower fly.
+The flag for the Royal Army of Oman is a red field with the national flag placed in the canton and the Army emblem placed in the lower fly.

 The standard of the Sultan of Oman is red with a green border whose width is about one-sixth of the height of the flag, surrounded by a red border of about the same width.
-It bears the country's emblem as a charge in the center, colored gold.
+It bears the royal emblem as a charge in the center, colored gold.